Home > Going home from the neonatal unit > Preparing to go home

-The staff on the unit will help you to get ready to leave the unit from early on in your stay.
-This might mean you are involved in changing nappies, giving feeds and having skin-to-skin time with your baby.
-The staff on the unit will want to help you feel confident in all areas of your baby’s care.
-Your baby is coming home because they are well enough to leave the unit, and the staff are confident that you are able to look after them.
+The staff on the unit will help you to get ready for discharge from early on in your stay.
+You will be involved in changing nappies, giving feeds, and having skin-to-skin with your baby.
+The staff on the unit will help you build confidence in all areas of your baby’s care.
+Your baby is coming home because they are well enough to leave the unit.
 We have more information about when your baby may be able to come home.

 Getting organised to go home